matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

 getting the opportunity to go again.

-In practice, I think this was supposed to incentivize holding Vader until later in the round (to incrase the chance of pulling his token quickly and going twice in a row), but it's not typically what you want with a 1-pip, and suffering a wound on your most important piece to do this adds further insult to injury.
+In practice, I think this was supposed to incentivize holding Vader until later in the round (to increase the chance of pulling his token quickly and going twice in a row), but it's not typically what you want with a 1-pip, and suffering a wound on your most important piece to do this adds further insult to injury.

 ### Vader's Might